If you saw the Mythos headlines over the weekend and filed them under “another AI safety story,” close that tab. That’s not what this is.

 What you fixed and when has to be signed and portable.
 Your customer, auditor, or regulator is going to ask.
 A screenshot of your dashboard is not an answer.

 If your current stack doesn’t do all three, that’s the gap.
-Mythos-class tooling compresses all of it to the same clock the attacker is on.
+Mythos changed the attacker clock; your runtime assurance program has to compress too.

 What GLACIS does.